drewlee/random_string_generator/README.md

 An exercise in creating a random string generator helper function which provides some general all around usefulness.
+Now works with Node.

 ##Usage
 ```javascript